abdullahkhalids/stac/api_reference.md

     targets : int or tuple
         The addresses of any target qubits.
     time : int or [1] or None, optional
         The time at which to append the operation.
-The default is None. params : float or list[float]
+The default is None, which uses self.cur_time as a guide.
+After every append operation self.cur_time is set to when the instruction was added. params : float or list[float]
         If the gate is parameterized, this must be equal to the number of params passed.